RasmusEdgar/pmm_rep/README.md

 I couldn't find a tool which could generate weekly "Query Analytics" reports for our developers, so I wrote pmm\_rep to solve this problem.

-This script will create a multipart email containing both a html and a 79 width column fixed text version.
+This script will create a multipart email report containing both a html and a 79 width column fixed text version.

 ## Prerequisites